KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 - The central Firewall, controlling the network traffic among the four network zones:
   1. **Demilitarized Zone (DMZ)**: The zone that exposes services which are to be served to the Internet.
 In the context of the project, these will be served to the local network, and, most importantly for the project, will be accessible by the "External Attacker", enabling for attack scenarios initiated from the "Internet".
-  2. **Internal Zone**: The zone where all there internal servers and services will reside.
+  2. **Internal Zone**: The zone where all the internal servers and services will reside.
 This includes:
       - Any internal servers, e.g., SQL Servers and AD DC, hosting and serving information which is destined to be consumed by internal resources only.
       - Security Tools, including the SIEM/XDR/Monitoring tools.
   3. **End Users**: The last zone will be for the End Users, where typical workstation VMs will reside, and have defined access to specific servers/services and to the internet.